 Most riders that engage in this form of ATV riding modify their machines with lift kits, snorkels, and larger wheels for improved performance.

-Related: 26 Essential ATV mudding mods
+Related: 26 Essential ATV Mudding Mods

 Utility Tasks